Deirdre18/angular-ecommerce-app/README.md

 # Angular-ecommerce-app
-An ecommerce app using angular.
+An ecommerce app using angular, using StackBlitz (https://stackblitz.com/).
+To set up an angular project locally, refer to https://angular.io/guide/setup-local

 ## Template Syntax
 Initial set-up using angular syntax to create product lists and iteration, using *ngFor.
 Learning outcomes in this section include implementing five common features of Angular's template syntax to create a products list: